Chapter 21

 Continuing through the arcade, they moved towards a doorway at the far end.
 Along the way, Laureal held her torch up to a round glass disc recessed into the wall, “What’s that?”

-“As I understand it,” John replied, “it’s a device by which people could know if it was morning or afternoon, or day or night.”
+“As I understand it,” John replied, “it’s a device by which people could know if it was morning, afternoon, or nighttime.”

 “Didn’t they have the sun and stars?”
 Laureal asked, somewhat perplexed.